hazelweakly/hazelweakly.me/src/blog/observations-of-leadership-part-one.md

 Communicating early and often was so important to the success of this, and if anything, my only regrets are that I could've communicated earlier and more often; I slowed down a bit after things started "working" and change started happening, but doubling down on the communication would've likely helped some.

 However, there's a danger there in over communicating to the point where people don't see change happening at the rate that you're communicating and then it sounds like you're all talk with no action (ironically, this was a frequent piece of feedback for me in the last two months; you can't really win here).
+The balance and nuance in what it means to be an effective communicator and a transparent one gets even fuzzier and more complicated when you're in leadership because there's extremely valid psychological safety concerns in being "too" transparent.
+In addition, one can find themselves communicating about the wrong things, or with the wrong ratio of frequency to message importance, and so on; one of the hardest lessons of leadership I had to learn was truly understanding what it means to communicate less and be less transparent in being more effective as a leader.

+As someone who really values transparency (and can handle "too much" transparency), it honestly particularly irked me to discover that there are, in fact, extremely legitimate reasons behind most leaders erring on the side of less transparency.
+I don't have any easy answers there, of course; it's one of the hardest skills to develop in leadership and I'm continually working on it myself.

 ## Identify Plausible Contributors / Multiple "Causes"